-Setting a foundation for thinking is important for helping students build toward success.
+Setting a foundation for thinking is essential for helping students build toward success.

 Social interaction is a core part of Vygotsky’s belief that we need others to learn and adapt within and across cultures.
-And while much of this cognitive development is accomplished prior to students’ arrival on college campuses, the need for connections, collaboration, and co-constructing knowledge is still important in post-secondary education.
+And while much of this cognitive development is accomplished before students arrive on college campuses, the need for connections, collaboration, and co-constructing knowledge is still crucial in post-secondary education.
 This is why ZPD matters.
-The Zone of Proximal Development refers to the distance between what our students know (their actual development) and what they have the potential to know (with the help of others).
+The Zone of Proximal Development refers to the distance between what our students know (their actual development) and what they have the potential to learn (with the help of others).
 What I appreciate about this philosophy is the use of actual and potential.
-It implies a growth mindset, which is a mentality we all could develop, foster, and sustain in our adulthood.
+It implies a growth mindset, a mentality we all could develop, foster, and sustain in adulthood.

 However, we cannot assume that we know where students actually are.
-But we know where we want their potential to be –this is where formative assessments come in, and why objectives are important to achieving potential.
+But we know where we want their potential to be –this is where formative assessments come in and why objectives are essential to achieving potential.

 When we write curriculum, we think about what we want the students to be able to do by the time they leave our courses.
 We call these objectives.
-In some places, there are objectives that are prescribed by the institution, while in others they are entirely up to the instructor.
+In some places, some objectives are prescribed by the institution, while in others, they are entirely up to the instructor.
 Regardless of the method, they serve as the benchmark of student potential.

 So how do we get there?
 Three words: stairs, spirals, and scaffolds.

-STAIRS: Taking one stair at a time is an important approach, even when we try to maybe try to hop two in order to speed up the time it takes us to get from point A to point B. Stairs in this case should be thought of as the way we get from a student’s actual learning to their potential learning.
+STAIRS: Taking one stair at a time is a critical approach, even when we try to maybe try to hop two to speed up the time it takes us to get from point A to point B. Stairs should be thought of as the way we get from a student’s actual learning to their potential learning.
 Each stair step represents a formative experience that elevates them toward achieving their course potential.
-Now, because they are stairs, students have the ability to go back down if they hit a hurdle or come across an issue that impedes them from reaching the top.
+Now, because they are stairs, students can go back down if they hit a hurdle or come across an issue that impedes them from reaching the top.

 SPIRALS: Our staircase is also not a simple vertical one either.
-Instead, in education we strive to think of our curricular experience as a spiral staircase where students are able to overlap their formative experiences and skills; however, when they do overlap, they are doing so with more difficult and heightened expectations.
-We think of spirals because we consistently return to certain ideas in order to reinforce and then build upon them.
+Instead, in education, we strive to think of our curricular experience as a spiral staircase where students can overlap their formative experiences and skills; however, when they do overlap, they are doing so with more challenging and heightened expectations.
+We think of spirals because we consistently return to specific ideas to reinforce and then build upon them.

-SCAFFOLDS: These are the ways in which we find support to build up our structures and in this case our staircase.
-Thinking about formative assessment as a scaffold helps us visualize what we need to be doing to systemically improve student learning and achievement.
-Our scaffolding assists in the sociocultural and cognitive development of our students, while also creating an environment that enhances students feeling empowered and supported in their learning.
+SCAFFOLDS: These are how we find support to build our structures and, in this case, our staircase.
+Using a formative assessment as a scaffold helps us visualize what we need to do to systemically improve student learning and achievement.
+Our scaffolding assists our students’ sociocultural and cognitive development while also creating an environment that enhances their feeling of being empowered and supported in their knowledge.